sukbu/begging-for-money-for-purchasing-supercomputer/README.md

 </p>

-Depositer(s) will be remembered forever, and recorded.
+Depositor(s) will be remembered forever, and recorded.
 Currently preparing something in progress, despite the progress is too slow like a snail (and you can see the snail at the bottomest area of this page).

 [Reason? why?]
 (0) My workstation is too old.
 It served me already more than 7 years, and reached to its limitation that the tasks I'm currently doing are too heavy for this.
 So I want to retire this workstation, and maybe let it be in peace with lighter workload, maybe um .. it seems enterprise grade required.